-RADTEC 10526159 Radiographic Imaging 1
+RADTEC 10526159 Radiographic Imaging

-Introduces radiography students to the process of creating radiographic images.
-Students determine the factors that affect image quality including contrast, density, and distortion.
-Students apply OSHA standards for health and safety in the darkroom.
-Corequisites: 10-526-149, 10-526-158, and 10-526-168.
+Introduces radiography students to the process and components of imaging.
+Students determine the factors that affect image quality including contrast, receptor exposure, spatial resolution and distortion.

 This beginning level clinical course prepares radiography students to perform radiologic procedures on patients with extensive supervision and direction.
 Students apply radiation protection and standard precautions in the production of radiographs in a health care setting while adhering to legal and ethical guidelines.
 An emphasis of the course is the development of communication and critical thinking skills appropriate to the clinical setting.